SPDEBench: An Extensive Benchmark for Learning Stochastic PDEs: SPDEBench: A Benchmark for Learning SPDEs

-The benchmark comprises multiple data files in Parquet format, each corresponding to a specific combination of equation, initial condition type, noise type, truncation degree of the driving noise, and data generation method.
-Each file contains multiple one-dimensional arrays of length $N \times T \times X \times Y$, generated by flattening arrays with dimensions $N, T, X, Y$ with $N$ the number of samples, $T$ the number of time steps, and $X, Y$ the spatial dimensions.
-More information on the data format is provided in Supplementary Materials.
+Benchmark data of SPDEs are available on Hugging Face with a permanent DOI \doi{10.57967/hf/8682}.
+The benchmark comprises multiple Parquet data files, each corresponding to a specific combination of equation, initial condition type, noise type, driving-noise truncation degree, and data-generation method named as \texttt{\{SPDE name\}-\{Tasks\}-\{Truncation degree\}-\{Sample size\}.parquet}.
+Each file contains multiple one-dimensional arrays of length $N \times T \times X \times Y$, generated by flattening arrays of dimension $(N,T,X,Y)$ with $N$ samples, $T$ timesteps and spatial dimensions $X,Y$.
+Although our non-singular SPDE implementation follows the repository structure of Neural SPDE \citep{salvi2022neural} and DLR-Net \citep{gong2023deep}, SPDEBench substantially extends these works with a unified, modular framework for evaluating a broader range of ML-based surrogate models for SPDE dynamics.
+See Appendix~\ref{app:dataformat} for data and implementation details.

-{SPDEBench's datasets are stored and maintained using Hugging Face (\url{https://huggingface.co/datasets/SSPDEBench/Reuglar_and_Singular_SPDEBench}).
-Through Hugging Face, we provide a permanent DOI (doi:10.57967/hf/5500) for the benchmark data.
-A dedicated team ensures that the benchmark is continuously maintained.
-We also support a straightforward inclusion of the benchmark with a few lines of code.
-In Listing \ref{code:1}, we demonstrate the way in which the Hugging Face platform supports the integration of pre-generated datasets using a few lines of code. }

-{ Examples that leverage pre-defined classes in our benchmark code to load specific datasets as PyTorch \texttt{Dataset} objects are provided in section B in Supplementary.
-Subsequently, these can be used to construct common DataLoader instances for training the ML models.
-While our implementation of SPDEBench builds upon the GitHub repositories of Neural SPDE (\url{https://github.com/crispitagorico/torchspde}) \cite{salvi2022neural} and DLR-Net (\url{https://github.com/sdogsq/DLR-Net}) \cite{gong2023deep},it significantly extends them by providing a unified and modular benchmarking framework that supports a broader range of ML-based surrogate SPDE models for comprehensive evaluation.
-It should be noted that, to construct the Parquet-formatted data, all data have been flattened into 1D arrays.
-When accessing the data, users will need to reshape these arrays back to their original dimensions.
-We provide detailed code for this process in section B in Supplementary for reference.}